A class of singular control problems with tipping points: Optimal Resource Extraction

-Proposition \ref{skob} is related to the existence and uniqueness of solutions of stochastic differential equation with reflecting boundary conditions for a domain that has a corner at which more than one oblique direction is allowed (see Dupuis and Ishii \cite{Dupuis}).
-However, we have not been able to find a reference that exactly fits our setting, so we provide a proof in the Appendix.\\
+Proposition \ref{skob} is related to the existence and uniqueness of solutions of sdes with reflecting boundary conditions for a domain that has a corner at which more than one oblique direction is allowed (see \cite{Dupuis}).
+In that respect, it should be noted that our condition $b'(\overline m)<1$ is relevant for obtaining a unique \textit{strong} solution to \eqref{sko00}--\eqref{sko2}; a \textit{weak} solution to \eqref{sko00}--\eqref{sko2} is known to exist for reflected sdes in cusps, which would arise if we had $b'(\overline m)=1$ (see \cite{Costantini}).
+Because we have not been able to find a reference that exactly fits our setting, we provide a proof in Appendix \ref{AppendixProofs}.